breyerjs/Automatic_Author_Identification/README.md

 	For each subdirectory (author) in an input filepath, this program reads in several novels written by that author.
 A subdirectory named test is used as test data.
-Then the program calculates statistics about the writing style of each authors' texts, in an attempt to fingerprint the author's writing style.
+Then the program calculates statistics about the writing style of each author's texts, in an attempt to fingerprint the author's writing style.
 Then, the program uses a Maximum Entropy Classifier to identify the author of previously unseen novels, written by one of the previously seen authors.
 The text files for all the novels in this repository are taken